CenjhihLi/Variational-inference-and-Missing-not-at-random-imputation/README.md

  model/imputer finished (missRandom, mice, knn, simpleimputer)

 I will reproduce some common methods first and make them easier and more convenient to use in this project.
+Yet, the most important thing for a deep variational inference model is the probability model for the latent variable and the evidence lower bound(ELBO), which might not be mentioned here.
+I will only provide the papers and note the equation number at the `.py` file.

 The `Demo.ipynb` file will demonstrate how to use the objects in the project.

 # Some works before this.